elestio/cloudgate/README.md

 ## Remote Shell

-Check the sample app RemoteShell for more details about using Websocket to control your instance You can also try it with this command: `node cloudgate.js -p3000 ./apps/CatchAll --admin 1 --adminpath /CloudGateAdmin --admintoken 12345A000G`
+Check the sample app RemoteShell for more details about using Websocket to control your instance You can also try it with this command: `cloudgate -p3000 ./apps/CatchAll --admin 1 --adminpath /CloudGateAdmin --admintoken 12345A000G`

 Then open your browser on: http://127.0.0.1:3000/wsAdmin.html?token=12345A000G

 ## EXPERIMENTAL: Cluster mode

-Serve an app on port 3000 in cluster mode as the master with **adminAPI** activated: `node cloudgate.js ./apps/CatchAll -p 3000 --admin 1 --adminpath /CloudGateAdmin --admintoken 12345A000G --rootfolder ./ --master 0.0.0.0:8081@A_Random_Secret_Token_Here`
+Serve an app on port 3000 in cluster mode as the master with **adminAPI** activated: `cloudgate ./apps/CatchAll -p 3000 --admin 1 --adminpath /CloudGateAdmin --admintoken 12345A000G --rootfolder ./ --master 0.0.0.0:8081@A_Random_Secret_Token_Here`

-Serve an app on port 3000 in cluster mode as a slave with **adminAPI** activated: `node cloudgate.js ./apps/CatchAll -p 3000 --admin 1 --adminpath /CloudGateAdmin --admintoken 12345A000G --rootfolder ./ --slave 0.0.0.0:8081@A_Random_Secret_Token_Here`
+Serve an app on port 3000 in cluster mode as a slave with **adminAPI** activated: `cloudgate ./apps/CatchAll -p 3000 --admin 1 --adminpath /CloudGateAdmin --admintoken 12345A000G --rootfolder ./ --slave 0.0.0.0:8081@A_Random_Secret_Token_Here`

 ## Benchmarks